 In recent years, sub-Saharan Africa has stood out as a beacon of hope and positive progress on the abolition of the death penalty.
+However, 2016 saw a mix of good and bad news.

 The good news is that there has been a significant reduction in the number of executions carried out in the region.
 The number of recorded executions went down by about 49%, with 22 executions recorded in 2016 compared to 43 in the previous year.